euwbah/musescore-microtonal-edo-plugin/README.md

   other than the cursor's staffIdx.
 Currently, accidentals in the cross-staff do not work on the notes that came from another staff.
   See Add Courtesy Accidentals plugin for how to do this
 - Implement toggling between enharmonic equivalences
+- Make tune n-edo plugin use stateless accidental detection also.